 Narcotic: Women in labor can receive injections of a narcotic through an IV during labor.
 The narcotic works quickly and can be given every hour, except immediately before delivery to ensure that its effects will wear off before the baby is born.
 For some women, this medication takes the edge off and allows them to rest and relax between contractions.

-Epidural anesthesia: An epidural offers the most complete pain relief during labor and birth.
+Epidural anesthesia: An epidural can offer very effective pain relief during labor and birth.
 A tiny tube or catheter is placed through a needle into a space (the "epidural space") outside the spinal cord sac in the lower back.
 The needle is removed and the tubing is taped in place.
 Similar to an IV, medication is given continuously through the tube during labor and birth.
 The medication blocks the pain of contractions.
 Because of the numbness produced by the epidural, a woman with an epidural cannot get out of bed.
 Most women take the opportunity to get some rest, and we support the use of labor “peanut balls” to help open the pelvis.

 Our anesthesiologists are available 24 hours a day to administer pain relief.
 An anesthesiologist will meet every laboring woman regardless of whether she is planning anesthesia for her birth.
 There are two reasons for this: to learn of any medical problems in the unlikely event of an emergency, and to answer any questions about the pros and cons of medical approaches to pain relief during labor.

 Some women may require an abdominal surgery called a Cesarean section.
 We maintain our family-centered approach for these deliveries.
 Your nurse remains with you throughout the preparation, birth, and recovery, and we encourage your spouse or support person to attend the delivery.
 Read more about planned or emergency C-section deliveries.

 Your post-recovery period will be spent in a quiet environment where specialized nurses care for mothers and new babies.
 Private rooms are available.
 (See